SIPA-text-analysis-F24/syllabus/README.md

 This week, we will review the principles of data wrangling, cleaning, analysis, and visualization.
 Wrangling is the process of transforming data from a raw format into one that is legible.
 Cleaning entails making sure our data does not include inconsistencies such as duplicate entries or information stored in the wrong format.
 Analysis and visualizations are ways of telling a story with the data, and uncovering insights that may lead to new research questions.

-We will be using the Pandas Pythin library to help us achieve our data processing goals.
+We will be using the Pandas Python library to help us achieve our data processing goals.
 You can think of a Python library like software that works specifically for Python.
 Just like you might use Microsoft Excel for data exploration on your personal computer, in Python we have libraries like Pandas that we can download and then import (a fancy word for open) in our Python environment.
 Pandas, which stands for "Python Data Analysis Library", is specifically designed for data manipulation and analysis.

 - Topics covered: